 Plumbing Inspections - Leakage from plumbing is much easier to find.
 Thermal imaging greatly increases our inspection for leakage below plumbing fixtures, yet even thermal imaging cannot guarantee that all leaks, or drips will be found.

-Also note: Wetness behind certain types of materials can be challenging to detect (i.e. concrete, or wood walls, including wood paneling).
+Also note: Wetness behind certain types of materials cannot be viewed with infrared (i.e. concrete - and in some cases - wood walls / wood paneling).

 Electrical Inspections - Thermal imaging can detect hot spots in the electrical system that are not visible to the naked eye (e.g. overheating circuit breakers, or circuits).
-However, since a load is not applied to all of the circuits during a home inspection, it is possible for some things to go unnoticed (circuits must be hot to detect problems).
+However, since a load is not applied to all of the circuits during a home inspection, it is not possible to guarantee that all issues will be discovered.

 Air Leakage - If air leakage is a primary concern of yours, you really need to have a blower door test performed, which is included with the purchase of an "energy audit".
-Unless the air pressure is removed from the home, there simply is no way to guarantee that air leaks will be visible - even to a seasoned thermographer.
+Unless the air pressure is removed from the home, there simply is no way to view most air leaks.

 Flat Roof Inspections - Thermal imaging can be used to detect the precise location of flat roof leaks.
 Again, if the area has been dry for an extended period of time, the leakage may not be visible.
 The obvious benefit here is that the location of active leaks can be identified so that a contractor can more easily determine what repair options you have - saving time and money.
 Of course, complete replacement is always recommended when the roof is old.

 Stucco & EIFS Inspections - Suburban Home Inspections does not perform stucco / EIFS moisture tests.
 It is possible to locate moisture problems in stucco walls and this usually appears as heat anomalies.
 However, there are many limitations, such as sun reflection, which greatly reduce the effectiveness for locating moisture in stucco walls.
-Ultimately, the best way to find moisture problems is to have an intrusive test performed and this requires a moisture specialist.
-We are happy to refer you to a qualified specialist if needed.
+The ONLY sure way to know what is going on behind stucco walls is to have an intrusive moisture test performed.